CodyNicholson/Backend_Development_Notes/Intro_To_Java/inheritance.md

-#Inheritance
+# Inheritance

-Inheriance is like interfaces because it can pick up common behavior, but it can also pick up data from other classes
+Inheritance is like interfaces because it can pick up common behavior, but it can also pick up data from other classes

 A class can only inherit from one other class, unlike interfaces